subquery/documentation/docs/quickstart/quickstart_chains/cosmos-cronos.md

 Note that the manifest file has already been set up correctly and doesn’t require significant changes, but you need to change the datasource handlers.
 This section lists the triggers that look for on the blockchain to start indexing.

 ::: warning Important
-There are two versions of this file depending on if you chose to index data via the ETH or Cosmos RPC
+There are two versions of this file depending on your choice to index data via the ETH or Cosmos RPC
 :::

 <CodeGroup>